carbonblack/carbon-black-cloud-sdk-python/interim-docs/using-credentials.rst

 Supplying the Credentials in a File
 -----------------------------------
 Credentials may be supplied in a file that resembles a Windows ``.INI`` file in structure, which allows for multiple "profiles" or sets of credentials to be supplied in a single file.
+The file format is compatible with that used by the older CBAPI for Carbon Black Cloud, so older files can continue to be used.
 This is an example of a credentials file:

 ::